 Benefits of i9 Sports Flag Football and Soccer

 Flag football and soccer have stood out as the flagship sport at i9, no pun intended.
 These sports require a low up-front costs.
 Equipment consists of flags, jerseys, balls, and a pop-up goal.
 Cleats not included.
 Also, local parks or churches gladly rent out their fields when not in use.
 Part of the success of these programs is the great organization, from careful layout of the field and seating area to good communication of schedules and expectations. i9 advertises these sports to 3 year olds through 14 year olds.
 Flag football and soccer work perfectly for i9’s Experience model of equal playing time, co-ed opportunity, safety, and fun.
 They also have a tight policy on injuries, employing a “when in doubt, sit them out” policy regarding concussion symptoms.

 Is Owning an i9 Sports League a Good Franchise Opportunity?

 The i9 website and others have many examples of wondrous success stories from their franchisees.
 Is that result typical?
 Leagues require an upfront investment of $40-75 thousand down.
 This includes franchise fee, 1 year of training, their proprietary user interface and a protected territory to recruit from.
+Also included is a fee for commercial general liability insurance.
 Once leagues are up and running, owners pay 7.5% of revenue as royalties and 1% for advertisement, fairly standard for sporting franchises.
 They claim that the median franchise, 5 years old or older, has an annual revenue of $360,000.
 No word on how much of that is profit or expenses, but this model has shown potential to make some money all the same.
 For parents and entrepreneurs passionate about youth sports, Entrepreneur Magazine consistently ranks i9 Sports among your top options.